Cloufield/GWASTutorial/60_awk/README.md

 awk OPTION 'CONDITION {PROCESS}' FILENAME
 ```

-Some special variable in awk:
+Some special variables in awk:

 - `$0` : all columns
 - `$n` : column n.
 For example, $1 means the first column. $4 means column 4.